In this article I’m going to summarize some well-known safety recommendations for installing a TV antenna outdoors.

 If for any reason you’re unsure about any part of the installation process, then I recommend hiring a professional.

-Of all the places you can install an antenna around your home, your roof is the most dangerous and fraught with risk.
+Of all the places you can install an antenna around your home, your roof is the most fraught with risk.
 If you’re not a professional roofer, it’s easy to underestimate potential hazards.

 According to OSHA, the largest percentage of construction worker fatalities in 2017 was caused by falls from ladders, rooftops, and similar high places.